RaniereSouza/meteor-fc-cli-rmv-problem/README.md

 To reproduce the error, just do the following steps:

+1. Clone this repository to your machine;
-1. Run the application with the command "meteor", as normal;
+2. Run the application with the command "meteor", as normal;
-2. Go to the browser, on <a href="http://localhost:3000/">http://localhost:3000/</a>, and Add more than one Event with a Banner image;
+3. Go to the browser, on <a href="http://localhost:3000/">http://localhost:3000/</a>, and Add more than one Event with a Banner image;
-3. Choose any of the Events with a Banner image, and Edit it (Change or Remove the Banner);
+4. Choose any of the Events with a Banner image, and Edit it (Change or Remove the Banner);

 <b>EXPECTED:</b> When Changing or Removing the Banner, the application should Remove the previous Banner from the FileCollection (Images), and only this file.
 <br>